IvoStanchev/softuni-exam/README.md

 # Coffee shop description

 Hi, this is a very simple web application/store designed to sell coffee products.
-It contains a Home page with product introduction, store page, product details page, add product page and a contact us page with Google maps.
+It contains a Home page with product introduction, Store page, Product details page, Add product page and a Contact us page.

-Google Firebase authentication is supported via Email/Password and logged in users have access to the edit page for each product.
+Google Firebase authentication is supported via Email/Password and logged in users have access to the Edit page for each product.

-All information is stored in Google Firebase.
+All information is stored on Google's Firebase.

 # Technologies used.

 Frontend:

-- Angular 10
+- Angular 11
 - Bootstrap 4.5
 - CSS
 - jQuery
 - Popper.js
+- Google Maps

 Backend:

+- Firebase Realtime Database
-- Google Firebase with Authentication.
+- Firebase Authentication

 ## Additional information.